HyprCandy/Hyprcandy/README.md

 # HyprCandy
 HyprCandy is a feature rich Hyprland configuretion for Arch and Arch-based distributions with sytemwide color generation for GTK and QT6 applications plus other Hyprland elements along with other other quality of life settings.

-It took ages to learn how to set up everything during my free time since I'm not a programmer.
+It took ages to learn how to set up everything during my free time since I'm an aeronautical engineering student and not a programmer.
 It's was mighty stressful, but I'm glad I got it done.
-If you like this, I'd appreciate your [appreciation](https://ko-fi.com/ianmking)  🙂.

-You can checkout the little showcase below or head on over to the installation repo [here](https://github.com/HyprCandy/hyprcandyinstall).
+You can purchase a copy of the [install scipt](https://mirukai.gumroad.com/l/cxsyj) or grab bits and bops from the [main repo](https://github.com/HyprCandy/Hyprcandy.git) 🙂.

 ## Color Showcase
 Just a few of the possible window colors